centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 ### On a poller

 This part is to install **Centreon DSM** on a poller.
-Only client will be installed.
+Only the client will be installed.

 Run the command: